 Current Closing Date for Applications: by February 27, 2018, 11:59 p.m., Eastern Time

 - State, local, tribal, and territorial courts (including juvenile courts);

 - Units of local government

 - Victim services providers (including state, tribal, or territorial domestic violence or sexual assault coalitions and government rape crisis centers (in a state other than a territory))

 Link to Full Announcement: Here

-Pre-Application Information Sessions: OVW will conduct one web-based Pre-Application Information Session.
-During this session, OVW staff will review the Improving Criminal Justice Responses Program requirements, review the solicitation, and allow for a brief question and answer session.
-Participation in this session is optional.
-The session is tentatively scheduled for January 17, 2017, 2-3 p.m.
-ET.
+During these sessions, OVW staff will review the Improving Criminal Justice Responses Program requirements, review the solicitation, and allow for a brief question and answer period.
+The sessions are tentatively scheduled for:

 Contact Information: For assistance with the requirements of this solicitation, call OVW at (202) 307-6026 or email OVW.ICJR@usdoj.gov.